Documentation Index

 What this means in practice

 You give a prospect a URL.
 They tap it on their phone in a meeting room.
 The deck renders in landscape, fullscreen, with your fonts, your colors, your animations.
 They never had to install anything, sign in to anything, or download anything.
 You watch the view count tick up in your dashboard.
-That’s the promise of HTML for presentations.Next
+You publish that URL with two CLI commands:Next

 - Designed for any device — Why responsive HTML beats fixed 16:9.